10 Best Back and Bicep Dumbbell Workout

 1. Dumbbell Deadlift

 The deadlift is the best exercise for posterior chain muscle strengthening.
-This chain includes the erector spine, glutes, and hamstrings.
+The dumbbell deadlift is a compound exercise that primarily targets the muscles in your lower back, glutes, hamstrings, and core and your bicep muscles.

 One of the biggest benefits of using dumbbells for deadlifts is that you increase the range of motion you can work with compared to barbell deadlifts.